- 2021-22 Important Dates

 Fact: All Ohio public colleges and universities accept the SAT.
 According to the 2019-20 Ohio Public University Guide, all public colleges and universities accept the SAT for their college entrance exam requirement as well as 166 private institutions.

 Watch this webinar to learn why SAT School Day is your district’s best choice for Ohio's state-sponsored college entrance exam in spring 2021.

 Learn more by using these online resources:

 Learn how students can benefit:

 - Free SAT practice resources and personalized practice with Khan Academy

-- Four free score reports sent to universities and colleges
+- Unlimited free score reports sent to universities and colleges for eligible students

 - Free fee waivers for weekend SAT Saturday administration for eligible students

 Making sure that students with disabilities can test with accommodations is important to us.
 Students who need to take the SAT using nonstandard materials or other accommodations must be approved to do so by Services for Students with Disabilities (SSD).

-All reasonable requests are considered.
+All requests are considered.
 To use accommodations, students must be approved in SSD Online.